 Lucy is publicly recognised as a key player in the UK social enterprise sector, and was appointed an MBE in the Queen’s 2019 New Year Honours for service to social enterprise.
 Over the years, she has advised several Government departments; she is currently a Year of Green Action Ambassador for DEFRA and has recently worked with DWP and the Supported Business Steering Group to launch a specialist accreditation for social enterprises and Supported Businesses that focus on employing disabled people.

-Richard is Assessment and Compliance Manager at Social Enterprise Mark CIC.
-He joined the Board as a staff Director in October 2019.
+Rachel is Business Development Manager at Social Enterprise Mark CIC.
+She joined the Board as a staff Director in December 2020.

 Rachel has a background of working in sales and customer relation roles in many different sectors.
 She decided to take her skills in a new direction and joined the Social Enterprise Mark CIC team back in 2013 when she decided she wanted to work for a company that is driving positive change in the world of business through social enterprise.

 Rachel has played a key part in many aspects of the business’ development over the years, helping the team navigate through many changes, such as introducing the Social Enterprise Mark internationally, introducing new products and developing relationships and partnerships as we expand our reach more widely.

 Rachel began to take an interest in social enterprise as she took a career break in early 2013 and returned to learn more through a quick voluntary role at a local social enterprise before then joining Social Enterprise Mark CIC.
 She has always had a passion for doing meaningful business but also putting her own spare time where it matters whether that be voluntary work for local charities or supporting those in already in her life.